CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-frequency-based-on-supplier-rating.md

 sidebar_position: 11
 ---

-# Quality Control frequency based on Supplier's rating
+# Quality Control Frequency based on Supplier's Rating

 Here, you can find information on the Quality Control process based on the Supplier's rating (an evaluation of the level of trust toward a Supplier based on past collaboration).
 Quality Control Tests generation can be bound to and defined by the level of trust.